cipherxof/MGSFPSUnlock/README.md

 # MGSFPSUnlock
-This is an experimental mod that allows you to play Metal Gear Solid 3 at framerates above (and below) 60.
+This is an experimental mod that allows you to play Metal Gear Solid games at framerates above (and below) 60.
 This mod is a work in progress so you should expect there to be issues.

+## Supported Games

+- [x] MGS4
+- [x] MGS3
+- [ ] MGS2

 ## How to use